 The ITU 2013 GSR Best Practice Guidelines recognized that governments should work collaboratively with all stakeholders and in particular with the industry and regulators to facilitate and support the development of infrastructure and provision of services, particularly in rural, un-served and underserved areas.

 A range of policy options are available to maximize access to ICTs, and to capitalize on its benefits.
 These policy options can broadly be divided into both supply and demand sides’ measures, although some policy measures can promote both – for example, the adoption of a National Broadband Plan promoting development of content and human capacities; monitoring; and tax reductions to reduce overall tariffs and promote affordability.
-From the supply side, predictable and stable regulations are needed to maintain effective competition and drive the development of innovative services; the availability of relevant digital content, including in local languages
+From the supply side, predictable and stable regulations are needed to maintain effective competition, and to stimulate investment in ICT infrastructure such as broadband designed with high-speed backhaul, and drive the development of innovative services; the availability of relevant digital content, including in local languages

 In particular, regulators are encouraged to modernize Universal Service programs to extend broadband to the un-served and underserved, notably through a redefinition of the scope of universal service.
-From the demand side, measures such as deferring or altogether discouraging heavy or special taxes on ICT equipment and services, encouraging research and development, enhance technology security and privacy and endorsing special programs to stimulate e-literacy, will result in higher penetration, increased demand, better social inclusion and contribute to national economic growth.
+From the demand side, measures such as deferring or altogether discouraging heavy or special taxes on ICT equipment and services, encouraging research and development, promote cybersecurity and privacy and endorsing special programs to stimulate e-literacy, will result in higher penetration, increased demand, better social inclusion and contribute to national economic growth.

 Governments and regulators have a key role to play in promoting and increasing awareness of the use and benefits of ICTs.
 Focus on STEM skills development such as coding skills where jobs are currently going unfilled due to a lack of qualified workers.
 Also, for example, to promote ICT accessibility for persons with disabilities, countries should put in place mandatory ICT accessible procurement policies and standards with an enforcement mechanism.